 When the spleen is injured, blood may be released into the abdomen.
 The amount of bleeding depends on the size of the injury.
 A hematoma of the spleen does not bleed into the abdomen at first but may rupture and bleed in the first few days after injury, although rupture sometimes does not occur for weeks or months.

 An injured or ruptured spleen can make the abdomen painful and tender.
 Blood in the abdomen acts as an irritant and causes pain.
-The pain is in the left side of the abdomen just below the rib cage.
-Sometimes the pain is felt in the left shoulder.
-The abdominal muscles contract reflexively and feel rigid.
+The pain begins in the left side of the abdomen just below the rib cage and sometimes in the left shoulder.
+The abdominal muscles contract reflexively and feel rigid, and the pain can spread throughout the abdomen.
 If enough blood leaks out, blood pressure falls and people feel light-headed, have blurred vision and confusion, and lose consciousness (faint).

 When ribs on the left side are fractured, doctors may observe the person carefully for a spleen injury.